 There are 32 Local Area Agreements (LAA's) representing all the London Boroughs.
-The amounts relating to the LAA's are included within the Local Authority Partnership Receipts on page 34.
+The amounts relating to the LAA's are included within the Local Authority Partnership Receipts on page 31.
 Not all of the amounts receipted can be attributed to LAA's as other amounts are provided from sources not related to LAA's.

-Notes to the Statement of Movement on the General Fund Balance forward from the income and expenditure account.
+Notes to the Statement of Movement on the General Fund Balance the deficit brought forward from the Income and Expenditure Account.
 After making these accounting adjustments the surplus for the year of £82.384 million (2006-07 surplus of £0.256 million) was added to the general fund after allocating part to earmarked reserves.
-A schedule of these items is shown below:-
+A schedule of these items is shown below: